Protestant Church of Christ-ers,

 If this sort of stuff interests you then please help me via Patreon!

-1 Necessary Inference (NI) is subjective and normally subordinate to preconceived theologies; it is always capable of providing a forced (necessary) exegesis (interpretation) to support any preferred belief.
-For example, it is often “necessary” for strict immersionists to conclude that every person that was baptized in the Bible was an adult (at or beyond the “age of accountability”—a term created from NI itself).
+1 Necessary Inference (NI) is subjective and normally subordinate to preconceived theologies; it is always capable of providing a forced (necessary) exegesis (inference) to support any preferred belief.
+For example, it is often “necessary” for strict immersionists to conclude that every person that was baptized in the Bible was an adult (at or beyond the “age of accountability”).

 2 St. Cyprian, Letter 64:2.
 As provided: Quasten, Johannes., Burghardt, Walter J., and Lawler, Thomas Comerford, eds.
 Ancient Christian Writers, vol 46 (New York: Newman Press, 1986), 110.